 At the end of the test Bertrand Billard he won with a time of 03:53:56 and just 15 seconds later Erik did.

-In post-race statements Erik told us: "I am satisfied with the race, it was a very hard day because of the wind.
+In post-race statements Erik told us: “I am satisfied with the race, it has been a very hard day due to the wind.
 I have recovered a lot of time and by very little I have not won".